 This chart is not interactive.

-Every federal Shopping Sheet combines all grant and scholarships into the following 4 categories:
+The federal Shopping Sheet combines all grant and scholarships into the following four categories:

 Federal Pell Grant